mloeffler/capass/README.md

 Stata package capass
 ====================

-Capass is a simple wrapper for Stata's assert command that allows to throw error messages if the assertion evaluates to false.
+Capass is a simple wrapper for [Stata](http://www.stata.com/)'s built-in [assert](http://www.stata.com/help.cgi?assert) command that allows to throw error messages if the assertion evaluates to false.
 This is especially useful if the assertion is hidden in quietly executed parts of the code or in preserved mode.

 ## Use